Home Travel in ColombiaTraveling in Colombia: 6 tips to really get to know the country

 Published Last updated on

 Traveling in Colombia is immensely popular these days.
 So popular that the Colombia highlights are not nearly as special as they were a few years ago.
 Tourism is good for the economy and provides jobs for the population, but tourism also has drawbacks.
 Especially when there is mass in front of it.
 For me, traveling means getting to know and understand another country and culture.
 As a backpacker, I traveled to places not listed as highlights in the Lonely Planet.
 And avoided the most popular countries, such as Thailand.
 And I still love to travel off the beaten path.
 As a traveler, you can never become completely familiar with a country, but you can get far if you take a slightly different approach than usual.
 Traveling in Colombia is so much fun: it’s a shame to go with the crowd.
-In this article, I give you 10 tips to get to know Colombia better and in a different way.
+In this article, I’ll give you 10 tips to get to know Colombia better and from a different perspective.

 6 Tips to really get to know Colombia during your trip